-A tummy tuck incision is placed above the pubic hairline, under the belly button.
+A tummy tuck incision is placed near the pubic hairline, under the belly button.
 Typically, the incision goes across the entire lower abdomen, from hip to hip.
+Some patients may require longer or shorter incisions for the best results.
 An additional incision is made around your belly button.
 The placement of your incisions is specific to your body and to your surgery.
 Dr. Kirby will discuss the incisions with you prior to your surgery.

-If you are getting a mini tummy tuck, your incision will be shorter than it is for a full tummy tuck.
+If you are having a mini tummy tuck, your incision will be shorter than it is for a full tummy tuck.
 This is because less tissue is removed in a mini tummy tuck than in a full tummy tuck.
-The incision around the belly button is typically not needed, as well.
+The incision around the belly button may or may not be needed, as well.

-If performed alone, a tummy tuck typically takes 3 hours.
-It may be performed in combination with other procedures such as liposuction, monsplasty, or breast augmentation.
+If performed alone, a tummy tuck typically takes about 3 hours.
+It may be performed in combination with other procedures, such as liposuction, breast lift, breast reduction, or breast augmentation.
 Combination surgery will take longer.

 What kind of anesthesia will I have?

-Abdominoplasty, or “tummy tuck,” is performed under general anesthesia for optimal comfort.
+Dr. Kirby performs tummy tuck surgery using general anesthesia for optimal comfort and safety.
 This means you will be asleep for the entire procedure.

 What are the risks?

-The decision to have a tummy tuck is a personal decision and you will need to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.
+The decision to have a tummy tuck is personal and you will need to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.

-Possible abdominoplasty risks include unfavorable scarring, fluid accumulation, bleeding (hematoma), infection, wound healing problems, blood clots or fat clots, changes in skin sensation, skin discoloration, loss of the umbilicus, fat necrosis, asymmetry, recurrence of loose skin, deep vein thrombosis, cardiac and pulmonary complications, persistent swelling in the legs, nerve damage, or suboptimal aesthetic result.
-Some problems will require revision surgery.
+Possible abdominoplasty risks include unfavorable scarring, fluid accumulation (seroma), bleeding (hematoma), infection, wound healing problems, blood clots or fat clots, changes in skin sensation, skin discoloration, loss of the umbilicus, fat necrosis, asymmetry, recurrence of loose skin, deep vein thrombosis, cardiac and pulmonary complications, persistent swelling in the legs, nerve damage, or suboptimal aesthetic result.
+Some problems may require revision surgery.
+Most complications are rare.